 We have a gluten-free house, and I’m fairly adventurous in the kitchen, which can make for some extraordinary (or extraordinarily terrible) meals.
 When I throw a party, I tend to go all out, especially with food and drink.
 I’ve also gardened some.

-More recently, I’ve taken up sewing, quilting, and knitting.
+I love knitting.
 I find that I really enjoy myself when I’m working on a project, and I can get lost in it for hours.
 If I can be even less modest than I already am on this page (and this whole vanity site thing), I’ve won ribbons at the Utah State Fair for my knitting.
 The most recent blue ribbon was for duck sweaters… meaning sweaters made for ducks.
 I’m a fowl fashionista.

 If you want to see my knitting, my Ravelry site is here.